Best Hotels in Cascais — Where to Stay

 Best Areas to Stay

 Old town (centro histórico) — within walking distance of the beach, marina, and restaurants.
-The most convenient base.
+The most convenient base for visitors without a car.
+The pedestrianised streets around Rua Frederico Arouca have the highest concentration of restaurants and shops.

-Cascais beach side — closer to the sand (Praia de Cascais, Praia da Rainha).
-Good for families.
+Cascais beach side — closer to the sand (Praia de Cascais, Praia da Rainha, Praia da Conceição).
+Good for families who want to walk to the beach in under 5 minutes.
+The seafront promenade runs 3km east to Estoril.

-Estoril — the next town west (5-minute drive, 8-minute train).
-Quieter, slightly cheaper.
-Home to the Casino Estoril and some grand old hotels.
+Estoril — the next town east (5-minute drive, 8-minute train).
+Quieter, slightly cheaper by approximately 15–20%.
+Home to the Casino Estoril — the inspiration for Ian Fleming’s Casino Royale — and some grand old hotels from the mid-20th century when European royalty in exile lived here.

-Guincho — 9km out on the Atlantic coast road.
-Dramatic setting, fewer restaurants and services; needs a car.
+Guincho — 9km out on the Atlantic coast road towards Cabo da Roca.
+Dramatic cliff-edge setting, powerful surf, fewer restaurants and services.
+Needs a car.
+The wind can be strong, particularly in the afternoon.

 Where to Stay